QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 ➡️ You must use `int/bool/...` instead of `integer/boolean/...`.

-➡️ Since PHP7.4, you can use `void`.
+➡️ Since PHP 7.4, you can use `void`.

 #### Passage by reference